 In this technique, loose moxa or a portion of moxa-stick is placed on the handle of an inserted needle and ignited to generate heat.
 Needle moxa delivers heat to the very deep levels of the patient’s body.

 Cupping is a therapeutic technique where suction is applied to the skin using glass or plastic cups.
 Cupping has been used for thousands of years.
 Although it is often associated with Traditional Chinese Medicine, Ancient Egyptians and Greeks also used cupping therapy.
 In fact, the oldest recorded medical textbook, Ebers Papyrus, written in approximately 1550 BCE in Egypt, mentions cupping.

 Cupping can be used for the following conditions:

 Joint and muscular pain

-Gua Sha is a healing technique that involves palpation and cutaneous stimulation where the skin is pressured, in strokes, by a round-edged instrument.
-The technique results in the appearance of small red petechiae called ‘sha’, that usually fades or disappears in 2 to 3 days.
-Raising sha removes pathogenic blood stagnation, promotes normal circulation and restores metabolic processes.
+Gua Sha is a healing technique where the skin is pressed and stroked by a round-edged instrument.
+The technique results in the appearance of small red spots called petechiae or ‘sha’, that usually fades or disappears in 2 to 3 days.
+Raising sha removes pathogenic blood stagnation, promotes normal circulation, and restores metabolic processes.